cabforum/servercert/docs/BR.md

 **Parent Company**: A company that Controls a Subsidiary Company.

+**Pending Prohibition​​**: The use of a behavior described with this label is highly discouraged, as it is planned to be deprecated and defined as MUST NOT.

 **Private Key**: The key of a Key Pair that is kept secret by the holder of the Key Pair, and that is used to create Digital Signatures and/or to decrypt electronic records or files that were encrypted with the corresponding Public Key.

 **Public Key**: The key of a Key Pair that may be publicly disclosed by the holder of the corresponding Private Key and that is used by a Relying Party to verify Digital Signatures created with the holder's corresponding Private Key and/or to encrypt messages so that they can be decrypted only with the holder's corresponding Private Key.